Join Our FREE Live Webinar

 The most direct way to steer clear of legal issues when wholesaling is to do a double closing.
 A double closing, as its name implies, includes two separate closings –

-• The first closing is to transfer ownership as defined by the terms in the first contract in which the wholesaler is the buyer.
+• The first closing is to transfer ownership as defined by the terms in the first contract, in which the wholesaler is the buyer.

-Related: Wholesaling Lease Options - The (Ultimate) Guide
+Read Also: Wholesaling Lease Options - The (Ultimate) Guide

 Do You Need A License To Wholesale Real Estate In Iowa?

 No, wholesalers in Iowa are not required to hold a real estate license if their actions do not violate Iowa’s real estate and license laws.
-However, the following suggestions will help a real estate wholesaler avoid legal issues by-

 • Remaining transparent throughout the transaction.
 This is best achieved by ensuring the purchase agreement is clear and straightforward.